grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 Hemi had ridden submarine ballast blows up hundreds of times, but the tiny _Gnat_ was a different experience from a big cargo sub like the _Prospect_.
 In the _Prospect_ it was a dramatic but graceful maneuver, with the power and dynamism of a calving glacier.
 The _Gnat_ was another matter entirely.
 More like a bird of prey diving on a small sparrow.
 The whole boat shook with the strain of it, the hull made sounds like it was cracking apart --- and it was by no means clear to Hemi that it was not.
 When the bow popped through the surface a second later, the boat came down hard and Hemi was forced to rip one hand from the pipe and throw it up to keep his head from being driven up into the escape trunk lever.

 On the surface, the bow of the boat, which had taken on a dramatic upward angle from the ballast blow, settled slowly ahead of the two men.
 The _Gnat_ leveled out and a sense of calm flowed through the craft.
 As soon as he was sure the maneuver was complete, Hemi moved rapidly past the engine and pushed in next to the sonar unit.
-He had the headset on and was tracking the sub with the ram in a few seconds.
+He had the headset on and was tracking the _Grackle_ in a few seconds.

 [//]: # (### The first explosion)